 Activate helps learners use target words through varied activities.
 These may include discussions, writing, drama, or links across subjects.
 Teachers plan chances for learners to use words actively.
 This ensures words feature in science, history, and creative writing.

-Review helps learners remember content long term through repeated exposure.
-Teachers can deepen understanding by using new situations (Bjork, 1994).
-Synonyms, antonyms, and word families support this regular review (Smith, 2001).
-This active process builds lasting vocabulary (Brown et al., 2014).
+Review strengthens understanding by using words in new situations (Bjork, 1994).
+Synonyms, antonyms and word families can support regular review when learners explain the relationships between words.
+This active process builds more durable vocabulary knowledge (Brown et al., 2014).

 Implementing STAR in Your Classroom